baranov1ch/node-sdch/README.md

 When the client requests the server, it appends _client hashes_ of available dictionaries (which the client may have downloaded later).
 The server chooses the dictionary to decode with and proceeds.
 This is why `SdchDecoder` accepts the list of dictionaries instead of a single one.
+Decoder do not know which particular dictionary server whould choose, it will figure it out only when parsing the response.

 SDCH-encoded entity differs from VCDIFF encoded by dictionary _server hash_ appended in a front of vcdiff-encoded body.
 So SDCH encoder just prepends